-The probiotics in yogurt promote a healthy gut which literally keeps everything in your body in working order.
-For many years I simply gave up yogurt because all the dairy free options were full of sugar and fillers.
-It was actually this past year that I discovered the Silk brand coconut yogurt.
-I love the unsweetened vanilla flavour - creamy, delicious and a pretty healthy ingredient list.
-I like to put some in my smoothies or simply have it as is with some seeds and fresh fruit.
+The probiotics in yogurt support a healthy gut which keeps everything in your body in working well.
+For many years I simply gave up yogurt because the dairy free options were full of sugar and fillers.
+Recently I discovered Silk brand unsweetened coconut yogurt.
+It's creamy, delicious and has a pretty clean ingredient list.
+I love the vanilla flavour in my smoothie or on it's own with fresh berries and seeds or this Cinnamon Ginger Granola.

-Created by a fellow Canadian and awesome entrepreneur, Nuts for Cheese is an organic, cashew based, fermented plant based cheese.
-They come in a variety of flavours that are honestly all delicious and are 'shreddable, spreadable and meltable'.
-They also look gorgeous on a plant based charcuterie board!
-They are made with all natural ingredients and some contain superfoods like turmeric and spirulina!
+Founded by a fellow Canadian woman, Nuts for Cheese is an organic, cashew based, fermented vegan cheese.
+It comes in a variety of flavours that are delicious and are 'shreddable, spreadable and meltable'.
+It's great for your plant based charcuterie board, spread on a wrap or toast or shredded on your veggie pizza.
+It's made with all natural ingredients and many contain superfoods like turmeric and spirulina.

-I do occasionally enjoy a store bought coconut or cashew ice cream - Coconut Bliss and So Delicious are my fav brands.
-I do try not to keep it in the house too often because if its here, I will eat it and although they are dairy free they still have quite a bit of sugar and thickeners.
-The healthier solution?
+I love dairy free coconut or cashew ice cream - Coconut Bliss and So Delicious are my favourite brands.
+I try to have it only as a treat, because even though they're dairy free, they still have a lot of sugar and thickeners.
+A healthier solution?
 Frozen bananas.
 Slice up a ripe banana and freeze it for at least 5 hours.
-I keep them in the freezer at all times to cut down on wait time.
-Then blend them in a high speed blender with your favourite flavours - cinnamon, vanilla, peppermint, dark chocolate...the dairy free ice cream world is your oyster!
-You can also use them to make a dairy free milkshake with your fav plant based milk and a dash of raw honey or pure maple syrup.
+I keep frozen bananas in the freezer all the time for smoothies, baking or this ice cream.
+Blend the frozen banana slices in a high speed blender with a splash of plant based milk and any of your favourite flavours - cinnamon, vanilla, peppermint, berries, nut, dark chocolate.
+You can also use them to make a dairy free milkshake by adding more plant based milk and a dash of raw honey or pure maple syrup.

-I would love to hear from you!
-What is your fav dairy alternative?
-Have you given up dairy and noticed some amazing, healthy changes?
+I'd love to hear from you...What's your favourite dairy alternative?
+Have you crowded out dairy and noticed some any changes in your health and how you feel?
 Let me know in the comments below...